%

 Property taxes at 1.88% are notably high and represent a significant drag on cash flow — model this expense carefully, as it can make or break a deal.
 The vacancy rate of 5.5% is moderate and within normal parameters for a healthy rental market.

-At a price-to-income ratio of 4.2x, homes cost about 4.2 times the local median income of $50,200.
-This relatively affordable ratio suggests a deep pool of renters who find buying out of reach, supporting rental demand.
+At a price-to-income ratio of 6.6x, homes cost about 6.6 times the local median income of $50,200.
+This elevated ratio means homeownership is stretched, supporting rental demand but limiting buyer pools.
 Home values have appreciated at roughly 2.4% annually.
 Steady appreciation means total returns will be primarily cash flow-driven — the more sustainable model for long-term wealth building.

 Bottom line: At current median prices, Green Bay is challenging for pure cash flow investing.
 Consider BRRRR strategies with below-market purchases, or look at neighboring metros with stronger price-to-rent ratios.